H’seven

 The eye’s relative position and speed is displayed in an unobtrusive optic in the upper left corner of Pojade’s vision.
 It does little to distract him from Hergenrather’s glacial stare as their view levels on the target vehicle.

-Ocher light from a lowering sun washes the front end of the geriatric utility van and highlights the two individuals in the cab.
 The abbreviated nomenclature of the boxy roller’s linking icon is sufficient to indicate its license and inspections are current, and another icon floating in the virtual air beside the roly-poly driver indicates her file has already been catalogued for reference.
 Right now, it is enough to verify the target has been correctly acquired.
-The woman in the passenger seat with no linking icon and jeweled eyes seals it.

 “Irrelevant.
 Are you sure the other two are in the back?”

-“They made a rest stop ten minutes ago.
+“They made a rest stop twenty-five minutes ago.
 Everybody piled out, including those two big dogs from the pueblo.
 Everyone did their business, climbed back inside, and off they went.
 No stops since.”
 Are you certain you don’t want us to intercept?”

 “Under no circumstances will you make contact with the subjects.
 Do you understand me?”